sddevelopment-be/penguin-pragmatic-patterns/CONTRIBUTING.md

 Fork this repository into your own github account and clone it to your lical machine.

-Next up, you will neet to install c4builder locally.
+Next up, you will need to install c4builder locally.
 Do this by running:

 ````bash